Keiku/PyTorch-Lightning-CIFAR10/README.md

 # PyTorch-Lightning-CIFAR10
 "Not too complicated" training code for CIFAR-10 by PyTorch Lightning

-This is a refactored repository of [huyvnphan/PyTorch_CIFAR10](https://github.com/huyvnphan/PyTorch_CIFAR10).
-I'm glad if you can use it as a reference.

 ## Dataset

 Details of CIFAR-10 can be found at the following link.
 [CIFAR-10 and CIFAR-100 datasets](https://www.cs.toronto.edu/~kriz/cifar.html)

 ## PyTorch Environment

 I am using the following PyTorch environment.
 I haven't used it yet because it has changed a lot in ``torch==1.9.0``.
-See `Pipfile` or `requirements.txt` for more information.
+See `Pipfile` for more information.

 * torch==1.8.1
 * torchvision==0.9.1